JasonTame/wpnuxt-workshop/README.md

 # Getting started with headless WordPress and Nuxt
-Repo containing all the code and instructions for the technical workshop on building a site with headless WordPress and NuxtJS
+Repo containing all the code and instructions for the technical workshop on building a PWA with headless WordPress and Nuxt.js

 ## Installation instructions